-Indiana University Credit Union is headquartered in Bloomington and is the 10st largest credit union in the state of Indiana.
-It is also the 294th largest credit union in the nation.
-It was established in 1956 and as of June of 2013, it had grown to 193 employees and 61,704 members.
-Indiana University Credit Union has a A+ health rating.
+Indiana University Credit Union is headquartered in BLOOMINGTON and is the 10st largest credit union in the state of Indiana.
+It is also the 295th largest credit union in the nation.
+It was established in 1956 and as of December of 2013, it had grown to 193 employees and 62,030 members.
+Indiana University Credit Union has a A health rating.

 As a student, I banked with them for about 2 years.
 They have several ATMs around Bloomington, one in the union, one in the library for example.
 They give free checks.